samschroe/win-service-updater/README.md

 ![](https://github.com/huntresslabs/win-service-updater/workflows/Build/badge.svg)
 ![](https://github.com/huntresslabs/win-service-updater/workflows/Test/badge.svg)

-Partial implementation of wyUpdate functionality.
+Partial implementation of "core" wyUpdate functionality.
 This updater is written in GoLang to avoid .NET dependencies.

 ## Goals

+- Support for TLS1.3 (default with GoLang 1.13 and main reason for creating this updater)
+- Drop in replacement for use in existing service update commands (should work for any update, there is just no GUI)
 - Compatibility with existing wyUpdate binary files

-- Drop in replacement for use in existing service update commands (should work for any update, there is just no GUI)
+## Features Implemented

+Basic update functionality works.

+- Check for update only (`/justcheck /quickcheck` arguments)
+- Update file signature verification
+- Full file update with ability to stop/start services before/after the update
+- Rollback on failure
+- Logging (`-logging` and `/outputinfo` arguments)

-## Differences
+## Current Limitations/Differences

+- Support only for A.B.C.D (or A.B.C) version numbering; No "alpha", "beta", "pre", etc.
-- designed to only be run from a service or command-line, there is no GUI component
+- No GUI component, created to be run from a service or command-line
-- only full binary replacement (no diff)
+- Only full binary replacement (no diff)
-- only supports stopping/starting services before/after update
+- Only supports stopping/starting services before/after update
-  - no registry updates, COM updates, etc.
+  - No registry updates, COM updates, etc.
-- no functionality to elevate privileges (need admin to install a service anyway)
+- No functionality to elevate privileges (need admin to install a service anyway)
+- Only "installs" files to the "base directory" (directory the updater is run from)
+- No FTP support
+- Does not self-update
+- No uninstall

 ## Arguments supported